(Site is 5 pages. Share with links at bottom of each page)

 1. Submit for inspection all records relating to any and all evidence collected in the case and

-2. Provide defense counsel with copies of all test results or reports prepared in connection with the matter.
+2. Provide defense counsel with copies of all test results or reports prepared in connection

 In June of 2005, we filed a motion to have a DNA test conducted on the hairs found on the toboggan to see if they matched Ronnie.
 At the June 16th hearing, the SBI reported that “the only evidence found by the SBI that pertains to these matters is a latent shoe print that was used to link the defendant to these crimes.”
 As we later discovered, that was a complete falsehood.
 Our motion for DNA testing was denied.